huggingface/blog/stackllama.md

 There is nothing special about fine-tuning the model before doing RLHF - it’s just the causal language modeling objective from pretraining that we apply here.
 To use the data efficiently, we use a technique called packing: instead of having one text per sample in the batch and then padding to either the longest text or the maximal context of the model, we concatenate a lot of texts with a EOS token in between and cut chunks of the context size to fill the batch without any padding.

 ![chapter10_preprocessing-clm.png](https://huggingface.co/datasets/trl-internal-testing/example-images/resolve/main/blog/stackllama/chapter10_preprocessing-clm.png)

+With this approach the training is much more efficient as each token that is passed through the model is also trained in contrast to padding tokens which are usually masked from the loss.
+If you don't have much data and are more concerned about occassionally cutting off some tokens that are overflowing the context you can also use a classical data loader.

 The packing is handled by the `ConstantLengthDataset` and we can then use the `Trainer` after loading the model with `peft`.
 First, we load the model in int8, prepare it for training, and then add the LoRA adapters.